Marcia2021/Election-Analysis/README.md

     ![ss12](https://user-images.githubusercontent.com/79289806/110873858-a3d5ad00-82a0-11eb-9214-c420a285b9a4.png)

-    (3)	    Similar as the county, calculated the percentage of votes for each candidate.
+    (3)	    Similar as the county section, calculated the percentage of votes for each candidate.
 Compare the count and percentage of votes across all the candidates, select the winner candidate and wrote to the text file.

     ![ss13](https://user-images.githubusercontent.com/79289806/110873859-a3d5ad00-82a0-11eb-87ef-2be60ad13cc0.png)